PrithvirajSawant/Multi-Cam-Image-Detection/README.md

 # Cam Detection

-## This branch explicitly focused on cam detecton and Image capture / Video Capture [Stream]
+## This is branch explicitly focused on cam detecton and Image/Video Capture [Stream]

 ### Cam.py has all the required endpoints